vhsoares/vhsoares/README.md

 ### Hello 👋

-My name is Vitor Soares.
-I am a Brazilian web developer currently working with C# .Net and Javascript for Join Tecnologia, Even Though my main stack is NodeJs, PHP and VueJs.
-I'm foucsing my time on studying SOLID, TDD, and Clean Code.
-This subjects fascinates me almost as much as Designing User Interfaces and User Experience.

 🔭 I’m currently working on a website to help adopters to find new pets.

 🌱 I’m currently learning GoLang